-The NASD has attempted to accommodate firms with a dispersed base of brokers while trying to maintain supervisory standards.
-Meanwhile, Farmers’ Compliance VP voiced his belief that the NASD’s branch classification model was not appropriately defined.
+The FINRA has attempted to accommodate firms with a dispersed base of brokers while trying to maintain supervisory standards.
+Meanwhile, Farmers’ Compliance VP voiced his belief that the FINRA’s branch classification model was not appropriately defined.
 He also stated: “While the proposal allows a limited supervisory branch to supervise one or more non-branch, all supervisors should be required to be Registered Principals not permitted to be registered representatives acting as a “person in charge”.

 Those representing the interests of investors, including the Shepherd Smith & Edwards Law firm are also concerned with having the term “branch” expanded to include more than one location while allowing registered representatives, not trained in supervision, to the a “person in charge” of a location.
 We commend Farmers on its stand.

 The FINRA censured and fined Farmers Financial Solutions LLC $125,000 for failing to make required disclosures about its registered representatives in a timely maner.
 Such disclosures are due in 30 days but, according to the FINRA’s sanction order, 66% of Farmers reports were late.